awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 The `AWS/Connect` namespace includes the following metrics\.

 **CallsBreachingConcurrencyQuota**
-The number of voice calls that exceeded the concurrent active calls quota for the instance\.
-This is a count of the number of calls that exceeded the quota, not the number of concurrent calls in excess of the quota\.
+The total number of voice calls that exceeded the concurrent calls quota for the instance\.
+For example, assume your contact center experiences the following volumes, and your service quota is 100 concurrent calls:
++ 0:00 : 125 concurrent calls\.
+This is 25 over the quota\.
++ 0:04 : 135 concurrent calls\.
+This is 35 over the quota\.
++ 0:10 : 150 concurrent calls\.
+This is 50 over the quota\.
+CallsBreachingConcurrencyQuota = 110: the total number of voice calls that exceeded the quota between 0:00 and 0:10\.
 Unit: Count
 Dimension:
 + **InstanceId**: The ID of your instance